Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 Since breach of peace is a minor offense that carries little stigma, a defense attorney may try to get a serious sexual harassment charged reduced down to breach of peace as part of a plea bargain.

-It is illegal in Nevada for someone to openly and obscenely reveal the body of him/herself or someone else.
-An example of indecent exposure as sexual harassment is an employee taunting a coworker by flashing his genitals at her.
+It is illegal in Nevada for someone to openly and obscenely reveal the body of themself or someone else.
+An example of indecent exposure as sexual harassment is a co-worker taunting you by flashing his genitals at you.

-A common defense to indecent exposure is that the victim falsely accused the defendant.
+A common defense to indecent exposure is that you falsely accused the defendant.
 If no photographic evidence exists to document the alleged incident, the prosecution may have a difficult time proving guilt beyond a reasonable doubt.

 The sentence for the Nevada offense of indecent exposure turns the defendant’s criminal record.